Axeman New Orleans

 The Axeman Of New Orleans

 Now, given that this is a haunted infested blog, mostly devoted to the ethereal, the ghastly, and the phantasmagorical why are we devoting a whole article to the tangible?
 Why veer into true crime?
-Well, because the Axeman murders, a series of brutal attacks in New Orleans, Louisiana, have not only a mystique but a supernatural flavor to them.
-Even still the whole shenanigan is brushed with hints of the strange, the sickening and the paranormal.
-The Axeman of NOLA has slowly become that city’s premier boogeyman.
-He’s slipped the coils of his mortality and become something far more sinister and deadly; a spook or demon that still terrorizes the city.
+Well, because the Axe man murders, a series of brutal attacks in New Orleans, Louisiana, have not only a mystique but a supernatural flavor to them.

-To what extent has the Axeman blotted the lines of reality?
-Christopher Farnsworth‘s 2012 novel Red, White, and Blood – The third in his best selling series – centers on a murderous specter called the Boogeyman, which has possessed a real mix of bodies throughout history, including our hero, the Axeman of New Orleans.
+To what extent has theis new orleans killer blotted the lines of reality?
+Christopher Farnsworth’s 2012 novel Red, White, and Blood – The third in his best selling series – centers on a murderous specter called the Boogeyman, which has possessed a real mix of bodies throughout history, including our hero.
 He’s also appeared as a murderous ghost in American Horror Story: Coven.

 The Axeman murders are so ingrained in the town’s spirit that they actually inspired a whole subsection of NOLA music; “Axeman’s Jazz.”
 The first hit single of this musical branch: “The Mysterious Axman’s Jazz (Don’t Scare Me Papa),” in 1919.